 Further reading: 3 Days in Singapore: The Perfect Singapore Itinerary

-Found in the Xicheng District city of Beijing is the largest and oldest zoo in China, Beijing Zoo.
+Found in the Xicheng District of Beijing is the largest and oldest zoo in China, the Beijing Zoo.

 Further reading: 3 Days in Berlin: The Perfect Berlin Itinerary